If you are applying to The University of Tulsa, the fee for the application costs $60.

 |Level of Applicant's Interest||Important|

-To apply, all applicants to The University of Tulsa must submit the following items.
-Double check with The University of Tulsa's admissions department to confirm all application materials and requirements.
+To apply to The University of Tulsa, all applicants must submit the following items.
+Check with The University of Tulsa's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|